Eleanor-Shellstrop/walken/README.md

 ## About

 ### INTRODUCTION
 The Saturday Night Live sketch "More Cowbell" aired on April 8, 2000.[^1] It quickly because a pop culture sensation.
-Will Ferrell, an SNL cast member and writer, was responsibile for penning the famous sketch.[^2] On *The Tonight Show Starring Jimmy Fallon* in 2019, Ferrell recounted a conversation (with tongue-in-cheek) that he had backstage with Walken after a play:
+Will Ferrell, an SNL cast member and writer, was responsible for penning the famous sketch.[^2] On *The Tonight Show Starring Jimmy Fallon* in 2019, Ferrell recounted a conversation (with tongue-in-cheek) that he had backstage with Walken after a play:

 > “You know, you’ve ruined my life.
 People, during the curtain call, bring cowbells and ring them.
 The other day I went for an Italian food lunch, and the waiter asked if I wanted more cowbell with my pasta bolognese.”[^3]